 To open a Google Analytics account, set up a Gmail account dedicated to your business.
-From there, use that account to connect your website to Google Analytics.
+From there, use that account to connect your business website to Google Analytics.
 This process is as simple as signing in, selecting Google Analytics, and filling out their form when prompted with your business name, URL, type of online property, and information about your business, like your time zone, industry category, and what data you’d like to share with Google (if any).

 Open a Gmail Account for Your Business

 You may already have a Google account for your personal email, but we recommend you open a Gmail account specifically for your business.
 This way, as you grow, you can better organize your business’s communication and data as it grows.

 To sign up for a Google account, go to www.google.com and select “Sign In,” then “Create an Account.”
 From there, input your first and last name, choose a username that will become the first part of your Gmail address, input a password, and confirm your password.
 Then, click “Next.”

 Input the information requested, including a business phone number (optional for security purposes), a recovery email (optional for account recovery purposes), birth date (required because Google has age limits on some services), and your gender (you can indicate you don’t want to say).